sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 #### 3) Add IAM Roles for Cloud Build Service Account

-When the Cloud Build API is enable, a service account of the format `projectNumber@cloudbuild.gserviceaccount.com` is granted some IAM roles, but for this purpose that service account also needs the following two roles:
+When the Cloud Build API is enabled, a service account of the format `projectNumber@cloudbuild.gserviceaccount.com` is granted some IAM roles, but for this build pipeline the service account also needs the following two roles:

     Compute Instance Admin (v1)
     Service Account User